Rimberse/Eloquent-JavaScript/README.md

-# Eloquent-JavaScript
+# Eloquent JavaScript
-Solutions to exercises and challenges
+This repository contains my solutions to book's exercises and challenges.